miwieg/euphemistic_abuse/README.md

 # *reference*

-M. Wiegand, J. Kampfmeier, E. Eder, J. Ruppenhofer: "Euphemistic Abuse -- A New Dataset and Classification Experiments for Implicitly Abusive Language", in ??, ????.
+M. Wiegand, J. Kampfmeier, E. Eder, J. Ruppenhofer: "Euphemistic Abuse -- A New Dataset and Classification Experiments for Implicitly Abusive Language", in EMNLP, 2023.